SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

 Driving wheels for the caterpillar TC-09
 ^^^^^^^^^^

-Metal Driving Wheel TW-09 for :ref:`TC-09 <TC-09>`
+Metal Driving Wheel TW-09 for TC-09
 ^^^^^^^^^^^

-The parameters can be seen as the follows:
+The parameters can be seen as the follows, which is fitable for the caterpillar `Caterpillar TC-09`_.

 * Name: metal driving wheel
 * Color: silver and golden yellow